 How confident is staff that the growth rate is 3%, trustee Brown asked.

 “I feel absolutely confident that last year it was 3%” in the project area, said Victoria Poulton, prairie dog conservation and management coordinator.
 (OSMP spokesperson Yates wrote that it has been 3% the past two years.)

 The higher growth rates community members noted were common in years past, Poulton said.
 “After plague, it tends to be a very rapid increase and then levels off.
 We’ve seen the last three years it leveling off.”

 To farmers and ranchers, who have lost hundreds of once-productive acres to proliferating prairie dogs, the spread has been devastating.
 Staff said that 280 acres in the project area are no longer being leased.
 Thousands of other acres are occupied but still being rented.
 Two properties have more than 50% occupation, costing tenants valuable acreage and revenue.

 Marcus McCauley, of McCauley Family Farm in Longmont, said farmers favor lethal control not “because we’re evil farmers (but) because we know what it’s like to have our year’s work disappear before our eyes.”

 There still remains a sizable and vocal minority who oppose lethal control, something staff said factored into its selection of Option C.

 “(It) felt like a more consistent pathway from existing city practices (and) allowed us to address what we heard as a significant number of community members who felt that including relocation as a strategy was an important part of our approach as a community,” Gershman said.

-A public hearing before city council is scheduled for April 21, though council’s workplan is subject to change amid the coronavirus outbreak.
+A Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan... before city council is scheduled for April 21, though council’s workplan is subject to change amid the coronavirus outbreak.